hangsz/imageProcess/Download/README.md

-#Introduction
-###This .exe software packes the three algorithms aformentioned.
+### This .exe software packes the three algorithms aformentioned.